nxskok/stad29-notes/slides_d29.md

 * Plot mean of response variable against one of the explanatory, using other one as groups.
-Start from summary:
+Start from `summary`:

 ```r
 g <- ggplot(summary, aes(